Dr Stephen Graham

 Professional projects

-Ongoing projects include a book on the ‘music’ of noise for Bloomsbury (to be published in 2023), a wide-ranging and collaborative research project on music since 1970 (alongside Dr Roddy Hawkins at the University of Manchester) and a project on fantasy and the musical imagination.
+Ongoing projects include a wide-ranging and collaborative research project on music since 1970 (alongside Dr Roddy Hawkins at the University of Manchester).

 Stephen runs the Fringe and Underground Music Group at Goldsmiths.
 He also engages in a wide range of knowledge exchange and journalism, from appearing in a Channel Five documentary on Abba to being interviewed by papers such as Metro and the Irish Times to hosting a musicology podcast to writing on contemporary music in various venues and, finally, to consulting on changes to the Music Theory curriculum for the ABRSM.